 admission registers, Cecil Davis, Craddocks, Express & Star, Midland Counties Express, Military Medal, school records, schools, South Staffordshire Regiment, St Andrew's School, Wanderers Avenue, Whitmore Reans

 Lance-Corporal Cecil Harry Davis was born in Wolverhampton on 1 November 1890, to parents William and Diana Davis of 4 Evans Street.
 He was educated at St. Andrew’s School in Whitmore Reans.
 His school admission register states that he was admitted to the Junior School on 3 October 1898, and left on 30 October 1904 to go to work.
-By the 1911 census he was out of work but in the boot trade, and later went on to work at Craddocks shoes.
+By the 1911 census he was out of work but in the boot trade, and later went on to work at Craddocks shoes for nearly five years.

 After Davis’s death, the Wolverhampton Patriotic Committee presented this poster to his family, in honour of his contribution to the cause “of justice, liberty and righteousness”.
 He was also mentioned alongside a photograph in the Express and Star.The research for this blog post has been conducted by one of our volunteers, Elizabeth Stenning.